Our global life sciences company brings diagnostic testing & drug development together.

 As with eosinophils, numbers are normally low in the blood; usually not medically significant.

-In certain cases, immature and/or abnormal forms of the cells may be present in the blood and may be detected with a differential.
-Immature forms include metamyelocytes, myelocytes, promyelocytes, and/or blasts.
-Further work-up (e.g., bone marrow biopsy) may be necessary.
+In certain cases, immature and/or abnormal cells may be present in the blood and may be detected with a differential.
+Immature cells include metamyelocytes, myelocytes, promyelocytes, and/or blasts.
+Additional testing (e.g., bone marrow biopsy) may be necessary.

 Yes.
 WBC differentials, along with WBC counts, may be performed on many different types of body fluids.
 A common reason that this is done is to more directly assess one area of the body that may be infected or inflamed.
 For example, if meningitis is suspected, then a WBC count plus differential may be performed on a sample of cerebrospinal fluid (CSF).
 Many other examples are listed in the article on Body Fluid Analysis.